 Response

-The pathogen testing limits of OAR 340-096-0140(2) reproduce the analytical standards for Class A biosolids in 40 C.F.R.
+The proposed rule change does not alter the federal and state regulation of biosolids under 40 C.F.R 503 or OAR Chapter 340, Division 50.
+The proposed rule change also would not alter OAR 340-096-0140(3), which requires regulated compost facilities to document and implement a pathogen reduction plan that addresses requirements of the Code of Federal Regulations, 40 CFR Part 503.DEQ is changing only the requirement to meet the pathogen limit and is not removing the requirements to meet all other federal or state requirements that apply to non-digested or digested wastes.
+The pathogen testing limits of OAR 340-096-0140(2) equal the analytical standards for Class A biosolids in 40 C.F.R.
 503.32(a).
-The proposed rule change would change the application of pathogen limits to digestate to more closely track the differing federal treatment of pathogen requirements for Class A and Class B biosolids.
-It would not alter the regulation of biosolids under 40 C.F.R 503 or OAR Chapter 340, Division 50.
-The proposed rule change also would not alter OAR 340-096-0140(3), which requires regulated compost facilities to document and implement a pathogen reduction plan that addresses requirements of the Code of Federal Regulations, 40 CFR Part 503.
+The proposed rule change would change the applicability of pathogen limits on digestate to more closely track the differing federal treatment of pathogen requirements for Class A and Class B biosolids.

 Comment 7